-In implementations where heap allocation rate enforcement is supported, it must be implemented as specified.
-If heap allocation rate enforcement is not supported, the allocation rate attribute of MemoryParameters must be checked for validity but otherwise ignored by the implementation.
+In implementations where heap allocation rate enforcement is supported, it shall be implemented as specified.
+If heap allocation rate enforcement is not supported, the allocation rate attribute of MemoryParameters shall be checked for validity but otherwise ignored by the implementation.